-SPEECH Students concentrating in speech meet the "additional distribution requirements" either of the languages or of the social sciences, the former if the advanced related course is in the language or music, the latter if it is in the social sciences.
-In speech they must complete satisfactorily nine semester courses in speech, as indicated below, and an advanced related course or courses (six semester hours or more) chosen in consultation with the departmental adviser.
+SPEECH Students concentrating in speech meet the "additional distribution requirements" either of the languages or of the social sciences, the former if the advanced related courses is in language or music, the latter if it is in the social sciences.
+They must complete satisfactorily nine semester courses in speech, as indicated below, and an advanced related course or courses (six semester hours or more) chosen in consultation with the departmental adviser.
 The courses in speech must include 1, 11, a one-semester course in three of the following five areas: public speaking (other than 11), oral interpretation, drama, radio, and speech correction, and four semesters of advanced courses.

-ZOOLOGY Mathematics 1, 2 or 7, 8, or 11-12; Physics 5-6; Botany 1; Zoology 1, 41, 150, 281, 282, and five additional semester courses, including at least eight semester hours in advanced courses.
+ZOOLOGY Mathematics: One year of courses other than Mathematics 1, 2^ (Mathematics 7, 8 should be chosen only by students certain that they will not wish to study branches of zoology in which mathematics is an important tool); Physics 5-6; Botany 1; Zoology 1, 41, 150, 281, 282, and five additional semester courses, including at least eight semester hours in advanced courses.
 The advanced related courses (six semester hours or more) may be in one of the other sciences or psychology.
 A student concentrating in zoology must attain an over-all average of 72 or above in the courses in mathematics and science required for concentration in the department.